JohnMurray/busan/decisions/000-busan.md

 reasonable choice, a sane choice.

-Even though Actix does not have all the facilities of what I would consider a _mature_ actor implementaiton, it _does_ have the basics and a decent community surrounding the project.
+Even though Actix does not have all the facilities of what I would consider a _mature_ actor implementation, it _does_ have the basics and a decent community surrounding the project.
 This _could_ allow for a focus on only the "interesting bits" given the foundation that already exists.
 This could be true leverage for getting the Rust community to a mature actor framework quickly.